guildxyz/guild.xyz/README.md

 ### Running the interface locally

 1. `bun i`
-2. `bun run dev`
+2. Append `127.0.0.1  local.openguild.xyz` to `/etc/hosts`
-3. If you don't have the secret environment variables, copy the `.env.example` as `.env.local`.
+3. If you don't have the secret environment variables, copy the `.env.example` as `.env.local`

-Open [http://localhost:3000](http://localhost:3000) in your browser to see the result.
+4. Run `bun dev`, create certificate if prompted
+5. Open `https://local.openguild.xyz:3000` and dismiss the unsecure site warning

 ### Getting secret environment variables (for core team members):